MIRA-KUMAR/Leetcode-Learning/README.md

 Input: root = [4,2,7,1,3,6,9]
 Output: [4,7,2,9,6,3,1]

+# LeetCode 227.
+Basic Calculator II

+Given a string s which represents an expression, evaluate this expression and return its value.

+The integer division should truncate toward zero.

+You may assume that the given expression is always valid.
+All intermediate results will be in the range of [-231, 231 - 1].

+    Note: You are not allowed to use any built-in function which evaluates strings as mathematical expressions, such as eval().

 # LeetCode 228: Summary Ranges

 You are given a sorted unique integer array nums.